Addressing Multiple Tooth Loss with Dental Implants

 The loss of a single tooth can compromise the entire structure of the smile; multiple tooth loss has an even greater impact.
 Multiple tooth loss compromises oral functions and threatens the strength of the jawbone, which can ultimately lead to sunken facial features.
 There are many restorative treatment options to repair tooth loss, but only dental implants address all of the side effects of significant tooth loss.

 Dental implants replace the roots of missing teeth, act as an anchor for a range of dental restorations, and provide the jaw with stimulation to promote the continual growth of healthy bone tissue.
 For these reasons and many others, the best option for patients with multiple tooth loss is dental implants treatment at our Richardson, TX practice.
 Drs.
-Clark Damon and Kari Blankenship can discuss the dental implants procedure in further detail and help patients determine which restorations are best-suited for their unique case of tooth loss.
+Dr. Le and Kari Blankenship can discuss the dental implants procedure in further detail and help patients determine which restorations are best-suited for their unique case of tooth loss.

 Dental Implant Treatment